Comparisons

 Do either rings work without a subscription?

-Ultrahuman Ring AIR has full functionality with no subscription.
-Oura Ring 4 includes a 6-month membership trial; after that, $6/month for full features.
-Without membership, Oura provides limited readings without scores or personalized insights.
+Ultrahuman Ring AIR has full core functionality with no subscription.
+Oura Ring 4 requires the $5.99/month membership for meaningful features after a short trial; without it, Oura provides only three basic daily scores with no staging, trends, or insights.

 How long do smart ring batteries last?

 Oura Ring 4: approximately 8 days with typical use.
 Ultrahuman Ring AIR: approximately 6 days.
-Both charge fully in 60-80 minutes on their respective magnetic docks.
+Both charge fully in 60-90 minutes on their respective magnetic docks.
+Expect real-world figures a day or two below the quoted maximums, especially with SpO2 tracking enabled.

 Featured Products